10 Simple Ways to Prevent Basement Flooding

 6. Wrap all cold-water pipes (which have a tendency to sweat and drip water) with fiberglass insulation or foam sleeves.
 If possible, insulate valve bodies as well, but leave valve handles exposed.

 7. Make sure window wells are kept free from debris, which will prevent water from draining.
 Consider installing window exhaust fans.
-If you have below-grade basement windows, install window well covers that will fasten securely to your home’s foundation.
+If you have below grade basement windows, install window well covers that will fasten securely to your home’s foundation.

 8. Make sure your clothes dryer is vented to the outdoors.

-9. If you haven’t had your sewer inspected or your septic tank cleaned, add this to your annual ist.
+9. If you haven’t had your sewer inspected or your septic tank cleaned, add this to your annual list.
 During periods of prolonged, heavy rainfall, clogged sewers, and over-taxed septics can lead to smelly disasters.

 10. Fill a couple of cloth bags (roughly the size of a grocery bag) with calcium chloride and hang them from the ceiling to absorb moisture.